Back to All Events

 PUBLICATION

 The exhibition will be accompanied by a full-color catalog co-published with Hirmer Publishers and distributed in North America by the University of Chicago Press.
 In addition to an introductory essay and complete exhibition history, the volume will include biographies of the gallery’s key artists and entries on important group exhibitions, events, and affiliated organizations.
-The publication is designed by Natalie Wedeking and edited by Re’al Christian and Liz Rae Heiss-Glass.
+The publication is designed by Natalie Wedeking and edited by Howard Singerman with Re’al Christian and Katie Hood Morgan.
+Pre-order is available here.

 This exhibition is made possible by the The Leonard A. Lauder Exhibition and Catalogue Fund.
 The exhibition's catalog has been supported by a grant from the Wolf Kahn Foundation and the Emily Mason and Alice Trumbull Mason Foundation on behalf of artists Emily Mason and Wolf Kahn.